-

 - Preferably, you'd like all your cards to end up as bullets for others (2.).
 The next best is to get them discarded (3.).
 The worst is to win a trick (1.).

-- Note that your own cards can never hurt you (directly): each mexican is talented enough to not shoot himself.
+- Note that your own cards can never hurt you (directly): each mexican is talented enough to not shoot himself (except with Molotov's cocktails).

 CARDS BY NUMBERS